-Masaru Matsubara, Third Dan – Instructor for the JCCC Aikikai
+Masaru Matsubara, Fourth Dan – Instructor for the JCCC Aikikai

 Masaru Matsubara began to study Aikido in 1961 at Hombu Dojo under O-sensei and various instructors including mostly late Kisaburo Osawa shihan, late Doshu Kishoumaru Ueshiba, Koichi Tohei(chief instructor at that time) shihan, late Yamaguchi shihan, Sugano shihan, Ichihashi shihan etc., He then moved to Toronto in 1967.